dependabot/dependabot-core/README.md

 - Checks for updates to each of your dependencies.
 - Builds an updated dependency file for each update required.
-- Opens a separate Pull Request for each update.
+- Opens a separate Pull Request for each update, linking to a changelog.

-All that's left for you to do is review the change.
+All that's left for you to do is review the change and merge it.

 ### Using Bump from your local machine